Space Hulk Ascension Mac Review

 Ascension also includes a ton of new levels to challenge everyone, from novice to master strategist, and even the online games don’t seem nearly as tedious as they once did.

-There are a few downsides to Space Hulk Ascension, with one that may be specific to the Mac.
+There are a few downsides to Space Hulk Ascension.
 The first is the UI for menus and missions.
 Look at them.
 They aren’t the worst ever, but I don’t know if Full Control was trying to keep with the 1980’s “Blurred Tron” theme and picked a UI from a VIC-20 diskette.
-The second is the Mac-only issue: very clunky turning movements with the Terminators.
+The second is probably a Mac-only issue: very clunky turning movements with the Terminators.

 Dear Apple, Please make a proper gaming mouse.
 It doesn’t have to look like a shoe horn or a shaved slice of sharp cheddar cheese.
 Lots of love and kisses; Chris.